brettz9/eslint-plugin-query/README.md

 # eslint-plugin-query

-Add "rules" made of arbitrary selectors to choose lines of context to be reported
+Add "rules" made of arbitrary selectors to choose source lines to be reported

 ## Installation